gavinmcfarland/plugma/README.md

 ## How does it work?

-Plugma used Vite to bundle Figma plugins and is already preconfigured to inline all styles and scripts into one file.
-It uses a local server for developing, that passes messages from Figma's main thread to the local server using websockets.
+Plugma uses Vite to bundle Figma plugins and is configured to inline all styles and scripts into one file.
+It uses a local server for development, that passes messages from Figma's main thread to the local server using web sockets.

 ## Acknowledgments